 A river runs through this stunning table made with natural-edge slabs and a pour of epoxy resin.

 Cut 12 equal bevels the length of a cylinder with a simple tablesaw jig.
+This technique was used in WOOD issue 259 (March 2019) to bevel salt and pepper shakers.

 I need to glue two beveled edges together, but have a hard time applying firm pressure on the joint to force the slightly wavy outer edges of the bevels to match.